 Other nice combinations to roll up inside the cinnamon buns include chopped dates and walnuts, and sauteed apples and walnuts (or pecans), cream cheese, or even bacon.

 Another idea we like: Skip the super-sweet icing that comes with the rolls and whip up a quick cream cheese frosting (plain or with a twist, like maple syrup or fresh orange zest).
 See this Orange Cardamom Cinnamon Roll recipe for inspiration.

 Or try slathering your buns with any of these frostings for a change:

-Cinnamon buns don’t have to stay in their original shape, either: you can turn them into one giant cinnamon bun for a fun, shareable breakfast centerpiece; make then in a waffle iron for crisp outsides before drizzling with icing or maple syrup; or roll small chunks of cinnamon roll dough into monkey bread (just like you can do with regular crescent roll dough).
+Cinnamon buns don’t have to stay in their original shape, either: you can turn them into one giant cinnamon bun for a fun, shareable breakfast centerpiece; make them in a waffle iron for crisp outsides before drizzling with icing or maple syrup; or roll small chunks of cinnamon roll dough into monkey bread (just like you can do with regular crescent roll dough).